mcgillij/amdfan/README.md

 `frequency` (default `5`): how often (in seconds) we wait between updates `cards` (required): a list of card names (from `/sys/class/drm`) which we want to control.

+Note!
+You can send a SIGHUP signal to the daemon to request a reload of the config without restarting the whole service.

 # Install

 Users: Use your package manager to install the package.
 It's available on Arch Linux and Gentoo.
 For other distributions, please request a maintainer to bring the package to your system, or read the installation notes at your own warranty.